G2CRM/Updated-Plugins/README.md

 # Updated-Plugins

 This Repository contains updated G2CRM Plugins.
-These scripts can be downloaded and replace out of date scripts.
+These codes can be downloaded to replace out-of-date plugins.

-How to locate plugin scripts?
+*How to locate plugin scripts?* <br\>
 Within G2CRM, click "Help" in the main toolbar ribbon.
 Then click "Plugins".

-09/07/2021
+09/07/2021 <br\>
-Download "StormDatabaseImport" & "StormDatabaseImportSTWAVE". \
+Download "StormDatabaseImport" & "StormDatabaseImportSTWAVE". <br\>
 Within G2CRM, click "Help" in the main toolbar ribbon.
-Then click "Plugins". \
+Then click "Plugins". <br\>
 Navigate to "import_storms".
 Delete and replace the out of date plugins with